babyspider/NP_DataHub/Data/gettingStartedWithTheData.md

-# Getting Started with The Data
+# Getting Started with the Data
 This is a guide to how to understand and interact with the data to run your own analysis.

 ### Our Data